Eluinhost/TeamspeakAuth/docs/CONSOLE.md

 Updates/creates your config.yml asking you for any parameters that are missing.
 WARNING: If you have edited anything in the services node in your config.yml it will be overwritten, make a backup first

+### Clean the container cache

+`clean:container`

+Removes the container cache.
+This is required after any manual change to the config.yml file. (requires a restart to the auth server if it is running)